esefberfu/ptyxis/README.md

 workflows within the GNOME desktop, where local containers are first-class citizens.
 It simplifies and enhances your interaction with tools like Podman, Toolbox, and Distrobox, making them a natural extension of your terminal experience.
-Ptyxis is becoming the default terminal in Fedora Workstation and is under consideration for future Ubuntu releases, highlighting its robust design and performance.
+Ptyxis is the default terminal in Fedora Workstation, Red Hat Enterprise Linux, and Ubuntu, highlighting its robust design and performance.

 ## Key Features